Leedehai/typst-physics/README.md

 explore the design together.
 Some features might warrant a package on its own.

-* Testing: currently testing is done by closely inspecting the generated [physica-manual.pdf][latest-manual].
+* Testing: currently testing is done by closely inspecting the generated [physica-manual.pdf](physica-manual.pdf).
 This does not scale well.
 I plan to add programmatic testing by comparing rendered pictures with golden images.

 ## License